-Weld smoke or weld fume is a common metalworking byproduct in industrial manufacturing plants.
+Weld smoke or weld fume is a common metalworking byproduct in industrial manufacturing plants, metal fabrication shops, and technical training schools.
 They can be a small amount in an isolated machine shop or a major issue to be addressed in production assembled metal fabrication.
 Concerns might be worker safety, equipment maintenance requirements, capital costs or simply to remove the blue haze at the ceiling or roof line.

 - A stationary remote central system with duct, hoods and fume extractors.
 These are ducted systems with a cartridge dust collector located remotely with hoods or fume extraction arms at each weld station or point.
 If you have a production shop with multiple operator stations, source capture with slotted or canopy hoods than a stationary design might be in order.